mikkelrask/nvim/README.md

   - `treesitter`: Treesitter configurations for syntax highlighting, folding, and incremental selection.
   - `undotree`: Undo history viewer that allows easy visualization and restoration of changes.
   - `vim-tmux-navigator`: Seamlessly navigate between Neovim and Tmux panes.
-  - `which-key`: Setup for `which-key.nvim`, displaying possible mappings for a keypress in a popup.
+  - `which-key`: displaying possible mappings for a keypress in a popup.

 - **Coding Enhancements**:
   - LSP support for multiple languages and linters.